Cold case legislation considered in Congress 30 years after 4 girls were murdered at an Austin yogurt shop - NewsBreak

 McCaul and Swalwell, both of whom are former prosecutors, reintroduced the legislation on May 19, 2021, after originally introducing it in September of 2020.
 The bill lays out steps for the reexamination of federal homicide cases that have gone cold for more than three years.
 If a federal investigator finds probative leads, a full investigation would then take place.

 The 1991 unsolved murder in Austin is part of a growing issue.
-According to the Murder Accountability Project, the number of homicide cases that led to someone being charged decreased from 90 percent in 1965 to 61 percent in 2019.Previous reporting: 25 years later: Murder of 4 Austin teens still unsolved RGV True Crime: Lone survivor of kidnapping captured then executed years later
+According to the Murder Accountability Project, the number of homicide cases that led to someone being charged decreased from 90 percent in 1965 to 61 percent in 2019.Man indicted after stealing gun, shooting horses in Wilbarger Co.

 “With more and more ‘cold cases’ piling up, we can and must do better for victims’ families,” Swalwell said.
 “Our bill offers another chance to have their loved ones’ cases reviewed, and to get some justice and closure.”